 • Add another five minutes or more if you’re grinding your own almonds or if you’re mixing by hand (Heaven help you).

 OK..I’m American again, and I’ve abandoned Mary Poppins (which a reader perfectly pointed out).
-I highly recommend you all try this tart, it’s pretty amazing.
+I highly recommend you all try this tart because it’s pretty amazing.
 Play with it, put your own take on it, make it your own — (the notorious Paulaism, even though I stopped watching that show long ago). *Opening umbrella and taking off while humming A Spoonful of Sugar*

-RIP MJ, your music was woven into the fabric of my life – every thread..a kaleidoscope of color.
-Although you became a kind of freakish shell of the superstar we all once knew, you never lost your gift, you were still there.
+RIP MJ, your music was woven into the fabric of my life – every thread in a quilt of so many emotions.
+Although you became a kind of freakish shell of the superstar we all once knew, you never lost your gift.
 I looped ‘Rock with You’ the night I heard you died…and cried.